-Geography at Marston Vale equips pupils with knowledge, understanding, cultural capital and skills to enable them to achieve their full potential at Key Stages 2 and 3, while preparing them for success at Key Stage 4 and in life beyond.
+It equips pupils with knowledge, understanding, cultural capital and skills to enable them to develop during KS2 in order to achieve their full potential at KS3, while preparing them for success at KS4 and in life beyond.

 - Year 5 Geography Curriculum Map